Iowa City, IA

 - Hazardous material

-Visit the Composting page for other composting options.
+Visit the Composting web page for other composting options.

 Compost

-Compost, made from local yard and food waste, is sold in large or small quantities.
+Compost, made from local yard and food waste, is sold in large or small quantities at the Iowa City Landfill and Recycling Center.
 When available, the compost costs $20 per ton with a $2 minimum.
 Landfill staff can load your truck or trailer with an endloader.
 For smaller amounts, bring a container and a shovel to self-load.

 Wood Chips